Around Quillen's theorem A: Cellular functors and the Solomon-Tits theorem

 \subsection{An abstract version of the Solomon-Tits theorem (for $GL_n$)}

-This section was catalysed by Sun Fei's insight that one can use Proposition \ref{p1} to understand part of Quillen's proof of the Solomon-Tits theorem in \cite{quillen2}.
+This section was catalysed by Fei Sun's insight that one can use Theorem \ref{p1} to understand part of Quillen's proof of the Solomon-Tits theorem in \cite{quillen2}.
 We start with an abstraction of his argument.

 \begin{prop}[Sun, essentially] Let $\V$ be an poset (considered as a category), $\H$ a subset of maximal elements in $\V$ and $\Y=\V-\H$.
 For any $W\in \V$, write $\V_W=\{X\in \V\mid X< W\}$.
 Then the naturally commutative diagram